Five-Colleges-of-Ohio/ohio-five-workshop/github-troubleshooting.md

 ### It won't let me edit files

+* Are you logged in?
+* Have you been added as a contributor to the repository?
+The owner of the repository will have to do this for you (see "My pushes to GitHub fail" below for screenshots to this effect).

 ### It won't let me upload files

 It appears as though, by default, a GitHub repository has to have a file in it already in order for you to be able to edit or upload files.
 So when creating a new repository that you're intending to edit from the browser, I usually check the box for "initialize this repository with a readme" to force this behavior.
 You can always add a readme if you didn't do this by clicking on the "readme" link from the repository homepage.